lmmx/pdf2up/README.md

 Run on the command line as `pdf2up input.pdf`, optionally with the following flags:

 ```
-usage: pdf2up [-h] [-b BOX [BOX ...]] [--all] [-s SKIP] [-n N_UP] input
+usage: pdf2up [-h] [-b BOX [BOX ...]] [--all] [-s SKIP] [-n N_UP] [-c CORES]
+              input

 positional arguments:
   input

-options:
+optional arguments:
   -h, --help            show this help message and exit
   -b BOX [BOX ...], --box BOX [BOX ...]
-                        to specify a crop box for each pre-cropped 2-up page image, either
+                        to specify a crop box for each pre-cropped 2-up page
-                        as 1 side, 2 sides (L/R, T/B), or 4 sides (L, T, R, B)
+                        image, either as 1 side, 2 sides (L/R, T/B), or 4
+                        sides (L, T, R, B)
-  --all                 override the default of only producing 4 images (which for default
+  --all                 override the default of only producing 4 images (which
-                        2-up gives 8 pages as 4 PNGs)
+                        for default 2-up gives 8 pages as 4 PNGs)
   -s SKIP, --skip SKIP  How many pages to skip forward from the original PDF
-  -n N_UP, --n-up N_UP  How many pages to 'paste' alongside onto a single page (default: 2)
+  -n N_UP, --n-up N_UP  How many pages to 'paste' alongside onto a single page
+                        (default: 2)
+  -c CORES, --cores CORES
+                        Maximum CPU cores to run multicore execution (default:
+                        all available cores)
 ```

 To run as a library using the [`pdf2up.conversion`](src/pdf2up/conversion.py) module: